 - 3/4 cup powdered sugar

 - 1/4 cup unsweetened cocoa powder, Dutch process

 - 1/8 teaspoon salt

 - 1/2 teaspoon vanilla extract

-- 3 tablespoons chocolate chips -
+- 3 to 4 tablespoons chocolate chips -

 - Preheat the oven to 350F degrees and adjust oven rack to the middle position.
 Line your baking sheet with piece of parchment paper lightly sprayed with cooking spray.
 Note – You can also use a silicone mat, but I have the best luck getting the cookies to release from greased parchment paper.